BarryCarlyon/FS22_ExtraGears/README.md

 This mod adds additional Gear Keybindings, up to 18.

-Alterantively lets you bind controls for "shift mode" You can press a button to set various shift increments
+Alterantively lets you bind controls for "shift mode", this makes the gearbox similar to Euro Truck Simulator 2.

+You can press a button to set various shift increments

 For 6 speed shifters